ibm-messaging/mq-golang/README.md

 ## Limitations

-Not all of the MQI verbs are available through the `ibmmq` package.
-This implementation concentrates on the core API calls needed to put and get messages.
+Almost all of the MQI verbs are now available through the `ibmmq` package.
 Currently unavailable verbs include:

-* MQSET
-* MQCB
+* MQCB/MQCTL

 There are also no structure handlers for message headers such as MQRFH2 or MQDLH.